Kirk and one version of Lazarus.

 and a scrape on the forehead that seems to disappear and reappear.
 And that beard goes from thin to thick after every ad break.

-This episode is also known as "The One That's Almost As Bad as 'Spock's Brain'
+This episode is also known as "The One That's Almost As Bad as (Or Worse Than) 'Spock's Brain'

 - Alternate Self: Lazarus and Lazarus.

 - Ambiguously Human: Lazarus and his alternate universe counterpart: were they human, or Human Alien?
 The episode itself seemed confused on this point.